 You’ve signed up for your first defensive pistol class, chosen a proper training gun, and you’re geared up; now what do you wear?
-If you’re training with Paladin Group, then you’ll be outdoors, so dress accordingly.
+If you’re training with Paladin Group, then you’ll likely be outdoors, so dress accordingly.
 However, here are some recommendations that should apply regardless of who you’re training with or the weather conditions:

 Let’s start from the ground up.
 Obviously, you want to be comfortable, and this applies to everything worn on training day.
 You’re going to be on your feet most of the time, so footwear choice is possibly the most important.
 If your feet are hurting, then you won’t have a good time.
 Sneakers, trail running shoes, hiking boots/shoes, and tactical-style boots are all good choices.
 You want footwear that is durable, will protect your feet, and is conducive to rapid movement.
 No open-toed shoes, sandals, or dress footwear.
 Pair whatever you choose with some moisture-wicking socks and your feet will thank you.
 And be sure your footwear is broken in ahead of time.